kaleidot725/EasyCalc/README.md

 ## Features

 - Set questions that addition and subtraction, multiplication, division
-- Check question answers that addition and subtraction, multiplication, division.
+- Check your question answers.

 ## Modules